This volume has been superseded by my chapbooks.

 This zip file contains Word 2000 and Publisher 2000 format files used in the last print run.

 For those unwilling to use propriety software to reproduce copylefted material, you can gather the entire booklet from this site.
-The photograph used on the cover is shown below, followed by a copy of copyright notice, contents, and essays, (material not available elsewhere on this site).
+The photograph used on the cover is below, followed by a copy of copyright notice, contents, and essays (material not available elsewhere on this site).

-Welcome to ‘blue wail and flashing siren’, one of four small potato press collections I’m preparing.
+Welcome to “ranting poesie”, one of four small potato press collections I’m preparing.

 The purpose of these collections is to raise the funds for a drink in the pub after I’ve given a reading.
 If I’m really lucky, I’ll may have enough left over to subscribe to a poetry magazine (but not the one that inspired “pah!”).

 why copyleft my poetry